Electronic Funds Transfer Information

 To be able to use the Kansas Online Business Center program you must be using a web browser with 128-bit encryption.

 To be able to make an online EFT payment you must be registered with the Kansas Department of Revenue's electronic funds transfer program.
-You also must have a Personal Identification Number (PIN) assigned to you by the Department of Revenue.
-To register, fax or mail a completed EF-101 form for electronics funds transfer, or call the electronic services support staff at 785-296-6993.
+You also must have an Access Code assigned to you by the Department of Revenue.
+For ACH credit payments, complete the Authorization Form for Electronic Funds Transfer (EF-101 Form) on the Kansas Customer Service Center website at https://www.kdor.ks.gov/Apps/kcsc/login.aspx.

 Electronic Funds Transfers; Authority of Secretary of Revenue (K.S.A.
 75-5151)